alexlafroscia/alexlafroscia.com/posts/tech/2025/making-a-custom-obsidian-bases-view/index.md

 }

 class CalendarView extends BasesView {
-    /**
-     * All `BasesView` subclasses need to have a bespoke `type` property that identifies them */ type = "CalendarView";
+    type = "CalendarView";

     private calendar: Calendar;

-    /**
-     * Our `BasesView` sublass receives it's constructor arguments from the `factory` function provided
-     * when registering the custom view
-     *
-     * The `QueryController` manages the data being provided to the view by Obsidian.
-Our plugin does
-     * not need to interact with it directly; the parent class's own behavior will use this to populate
-     * the `data` property we discussed earlier
-     *
-     * The `HTMLElement` serves as the root element for the view, which we can render our FullCalendar
-     * component into
-     */
     constructor(controller: QueryController, containerEl: HTMLElement) {
         super(controller);

-        // Standard basic `Calendar` setup, from the FullCalendar documentation this.calendar = new Calendar(containerEl, {
+        this.calendar = new Calendar(containerEl, {
             plugins: [dayGridPlugin, timeGridPlugin, listPlugin],
             initialView: "dayGridMonth",